jing3387/lang0/README.md

 # Satori

-## The language
+## What is Satori?
-Satori is a statically typed Lisp that aims to have a small core language that's extensible through a macro system.
+Satori is a statically typed functional language with type inference.
+There are two types of data in Satori: atoms and structures.
+Satori's central focus is providing, and allowing the creation of, macros and functions that operate on structures; similar to how APL focuses on multidimensional arrays and Lisp focuses on cons cells.

-### Core language
+## Core language
 The following special forms and functions make up the core language:
 * `lambda`: the heart of the language ✓
 * `let`: sequential local variables and local, possibly recursive, function